owncloud/web/testing.md

     bin/ocis server
     ```

-- set the `SERVER_HOST` environment variable to point to the URL where ocis serves Phoenix, by default "http://localhost:9100"
+- set the `SERVER_HOST` environment variable to point to the URL where ocis serves Phoenix, by default "https://localhost:9200"
 - set the `BACKEND_HOST` environment variable to point to the URL of the backend, by default "http://localhost:9140"
 - set the `RUN_ON_OCIS` environment variable to `true`
 - set the `OCIS_SKELETON_DIR` environment variable to the `data/webUISkeleton` folder inside the testing app

 - [setup and build Phoenix]({{< ref "building.md" >}})
--set the `SELENIUM_HOST` environment variable to your host that runs selenium, mostly `localhost`
+- set the `SELENIUM_HOST` environment variable to your host that runs selenium, mostly `localhost`
--set the `SELENIUM_PORT` environment variable to your selenium port, mostly `4444`
+- set the `SELENIUM_PORT` environment variable to your selenium port, mostly `4444`

 Run `yarn run acceptance-tests-ocis <feature-files-to-test>`.